LF-digitala-kanaler/LFDS/content/components/web/navigations/breadcrumb.md

 template: ComponentPage
 title: Breadcrumbs
-intro: Breadcrumbs lets the user get a sense of where they are in your application and offers a way back up the site tree.
+intro: Breadcrumbs lets the user get a sense of where they are in your application and offers a way back up in the site tree.
-description: Breadcrumbs lets the user get a sense of where they are in your application and offers a way back up the site tree.
+description: Breadcrumbs lets the user get a sense of where they are in your application and offers a way back up in the site tree.
 previewImage: /img/breadcrumb.svg
 category: Navigations
 tabs: